verilator/verilator/docs/guide/languages.rst

 ---------------

 Verilator supports the procedural `force` (and corresponding `release`) statement.
-The behavior of the `force` statement however does not entirely comply with the IEEE 1800 SystemVerilog standard.
-According to the standard, when a procedural statement of the form `force a = b;` is executed, the simulation should behave as if from that point forwards, a continuous assignment `assign a = b;` have been added to override the drivers of `a`.
+However, the behavior of the `force` statement does not entirely comply with IEEE 1800.
+According to the standard, when a procedural statement of the form `force a = b;` is executed, the simulation should behave as if, from that point forwards, a continuous assignment `assign a = b;` has been added to override the drivers of `a`.
-More specifically: the value of `a` should be updated, whenever the value of `b` changes, all the way until a `release a;` statement is executed.
+More specifically: the value of `a` should be updated whenever the value of `b` changes, until a `release a;` statement is executed.
-Verilator instead evaluates the current value of `b` at the time the `force` statement is executed, and forces `a` to that value, without updating it until a new `force` or `release` statement is encountered that applies to `a`.
+Verilator instead evaluates the current value of `b` when the `force` statement is executed, and forces `a` to that value, without updating it until a new `force` or `release` statement is encountered that applies to `a`.
 This non-standard behavior is nevertheless consistent with some other